jatinkumar109/mini-surveymonkey/README.md

 the data collected and gain insights into the opinions and preferences of their target audience.
 Additionally, surveyees will have a smoother experience, with new features that streamline the process of filling out surveys and submitting responses.

+## 📝 Known Issues

+The histogram functionality is not fully functional, we spent time debugging it but could not get it working.